Moving from passive to reactive documentation -- recording of presentation by Greg Koberger, ReadMe.com founder

 Or perhaps other elements in your code trigger certain documentation responses.
 For example, suppose your code is not set up to make very efficient calls (e.g., maybe you're iterating through an array and calling all the values each time in an unnecessary way).
 The documentation could detect inefficient code and point you to a tutorial to show you best practices.

-If you do REST API documentation, definitely check out ReadMe.io.
-With recent funding from Y Combinator for this startup, Greg is focusing heavily on developing readme.io with more robust features.
+If you do REST API documentation, definitely check out ReadMe.com.
+With recent funding from Y Combinator for this startup, Greg is focusing heavily on developing readme.com with more robust features.
 (Even so, I think it's a pretty amazing platform as is.)

 If you're doing REST APIs for an online audience, this platform will make your life easy.
 You can [eventually] integrate information about your API so that your documentation takes on some of the reactive qualities that Greg talked about.